 Using

-The CloudBees Pull Request Builder for GitHub plugin plugin includes a new trigger option to Jenkins jobs, "Build pull requests to the repository", which needs to be enabled.
+The CloudBees Pull Request Builder for GitHub plugin includes a trigger option for Jenkins jobs, "Build pull requests to the repository", which needs to be enabled.
 This option only makes sense if the job is building a project using a GitHub repository as SCM.
-Selecting this option will automatically register a web hook on GitHub so Jenkins get notified when pull requests are created/updated.
+Selecting this option automatically registers a webhook on GitHub so Jenkins get notified when pull requests are created/updated.

 "Enable Git validated merge support" in the job configuration has to be enabled as well, even if you don’t use this feature by yourself, because Pull Request tester plugin relies on CloudBees Git Validated Merge Plugin.

-As a pull request is opened on GitHub repository, Jenkins will trigger a build and report result in GitHub UI as "commit status" (a note associated to the latest commit of the pull request).
-Any update to the pull request (new commit pushed, or amendment to existing commits in pull request) will trigger another build and update the commit status.
+As a pull request is opened on GitHub repository, Jenkins will trigger a build and report result in the GitHub UI as "commit status" (a note associated to the latest commit of the pull request).
+Any update to the pull request (new commit pushed, or amendment to existing commits in pull request) triggers another build and updates the commit status.

-Note: Merge process need to be done manually by a member with admin permissions in that repository.
+The merge process must be done manually by a member with admin permissions in that repository.